RechaelLop/RechaelLop/README.md

 ## Hi there 👋

+My name is Rechael, I am a Cloud Developer intrseted in developing innovative Cloud Solutions!

+- 🔭 I’m currently working on TaskWise, a To-Do AI Agent.

 <!--
 **RechaelLop/RechaelLop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.